mgattozzi/mgattozzi/posts/executable-wasm.md

       alt="What if I made a Linux kernel module to execute wasm directly? 🤔">
 </a>

-Which was quickly followed up by some discussion and a possible solution.
+Which was quickly followed up by discussion and a possible solution:

 <a href="https://twitter.com/badboy_/status/974767682850574337">
   <img class="center-block img-responsive"